 transceiver-threshold This command sets thresholds for the transceiver temperature which can be used to trigger an alarm or warning message.
+Use the no form to restore the default settings.

 high-warning - Sets the high temperature threshold for a warning message.